Xanguard API Docs

 GET /v1/dt/tweets/{handle} — recent tweets

-Capped at the last 20 tweets captured by the detection layer (no pagination, no since).
+Capped at the last 20 tweets captured for the handle (no pagination, no since).
 Note: engagement metrics (likes, retweets, replies, quotes, views, bookmarks) are returned as 0 and full media metadata (media_types, video_urls) is not populated on this endpoint.
 For complete tweet objects with media and enrichment, use the realtime WebSocket.

 {